-- The transportation industry is increasingly reliant on information technology (IT) and public networks. - Although a nationwide disruption of the transportation infrastructure is unlikely, even a local or regional disruption could have a significant impact. - Business pressures and widespread utilization of IT make large-scale, multimodal disruptions more likely in the future. - There is a need for a broad-based infrastructure assurance awareness program to assist all modes of transportation. - The transportation industry could leverage ongoing research and development initiatives to improve the security of the transportation information infrastructure. - There is a need for closer coordination between the transportation industry and other critical infrastructures.
+- The transportation industry is increasingly reliant on information technology (IT) and public networks. - Although a nationwide disruption of the transportation infrastructure is unlikely, even a local or regional disruption could have a significant impact. - Business pressures and widespread utilization of IT make large-scale, multimodal disruptions more likely in the future. - A need exists for a broad-based infrastructure assurance awareness program to assist all modes of transportation. - The transportation industry could leverage ongoing research and development initiatives to improve the security of the transportation information infrastructure. - A need exists for closer coordination between the transportation industry and other critical infrastructures.

 The NSTAC recommended that the President continue support for the efforts of the Department of Transportation (DOT) to promote outreach and awareness within the transportation infrastructure as expressed in Presidential Decision Directive 63.
-These recommendations included the timely dissemination of Government information on physical and cyber threats, support for research and development programs to develop methods to counter emerging cyber threats, joint industry/Government efforts to examine emerging industry wide vulnerabilities, and future DOT conferences to stimulate information exchange on threats, vulnerabilities, and best practices.
+These recommendations included the timely dissemination of Government information on physical and cyber threats, support for research and development programs to develop methods to counter emerging cyber threats, joint industry and Government efforts to examine emerging industrywide vulnerabilities, and future DOT conferences to stimulate information exchange on threats, vulnerabilities, and best practices.